When Will the Fed Raise Rates?

 The Fed Will Continue Raising Rates Through 2019

-The Federal Reserve will raise the fed funds rate to 2.5 percent in December 2018, It expects to continue raising it to 3 percent in 2019, and 3.5 percent in 2020.
+The Federal Reserve raised the fed funds rate to 2.5 percent in December 2018, It expects to continue raising it to 3 percent in 2019.
 It does this through the Federal Open Market Committee meetings.
 Most FOMC members think conditions are robust enough to warrant it.
 Members are pleased with recent strong jobs reports.
-The current fed funds rate is 2.25 percent.
+The current fed funds rate is 2.5 percent.

 The Fed has been gradually raising rates since December 2015.
 That was the first rate increase since June 29, 2006.
 The rate had been at virtually zero, between 0 to 0.25 percent, since December 16, 2008.
 The Fed lowered it to combat the Great Recession.

 The fed funds rate directly affects short-term interest rates.
 These include the prime rate, credit card interest rates, and savings account rates.
 That's why fed funds rate is a critical factor affecting the U.S. economic outlook.

 The Fed indirectly affects long-term rates, such as mortgages, corporate bonds, and 10-year Treasury notes.
 The Fed will raise those rates when it sells its holdings of Treasury notes and bonds.
 The Fed acquired $4 trillion worth through its quantitative easing program.